Anatoliy Kaminski: Political career

-Kaminski's first political office was as a member of the council of the city of Rîbnița from 1990 until 2000, when he was elected to parliament.
+Kaminski's first political office was as a member of the council of the city of Rîbnița from 1990 until 2000, when he was elected to the Supreme Council.
 In 2005, he was re-elected in an election that proved to be a victory for his party.
 Kaminski was subsequently elected as vice-speaker, with Yevgeny Shevchuk, also of the Obnovlenie party, becoming speaker.

 On 22 July 2009, Shevchuk resigned as speaker and Kaminski was elected unopposed to replace him.
 The newly elected vice-speaker was Mikhail Burla, chairman of Obnovlenie.

 President of South Ossetia Eduard Kokoity awarded Kaminski the "Order of Friendship" on 12 March 2010, "for a great personal contribution to the development of friendship between the peoples of South Ossetia and Transnistria, merits in strengthening inter-parliamentary cooperation and for his 60-year birthday".

 In December 2011, Kaminski ran for president of Transnistria as the candidate of Obnovlenie.
 In the first round of elections, he received 26.48% of the vote, narrowly making it into the second round of voting.
 Yevgeny Shevchuk, the former chairman of the Supreme Soviet, received the most support with 38.53%, while sitting president, Igor Smirnov, came in third with 24.82%.
 In the election, United Russia, the ruling political party of Russia, supported Kaminski's campaign.